Mdou Moctar

 Mahamadou Souleymane (born 1984), known professionally as Mdou Moctar (also M.dou Mouktar), is a Nigerien guitarist, singer and songwriter who performs modern rock music inspired by Tuareg guitar music.
 His music first gained attention through a trading network of mobile phones and memory cards in West Africa.
 He sings in the Tamasheq language.
 Moctar's fourth album, Ilana: The Creator, released in 2019, was the first to feature a full band.
 He plays guitar in the takamba and assouf styles.
 He also appeared in the 2015 film Akounak Tedalat Taha Tazoughai (Rain the Color of Blue with a Little Red in It).
+His first album, Anar (2008), featured autotuned vocals and was not officially released, but became popular across the Sahel through mobile phone music trading.